Moving To Santa Barbara - 5 Things You Need To Know Beforehand

 If you are looking to purchase a house, or rent a house, be aware that the current real estate market is tight.
 Buying a house right now is super competitive and that means you need to get prepared.
 Being prepared is crucial since many properties right now will have multiple offer situations and will sell for over asking price on many occasions.
 It is unknown what the future will bring, and we all sure hope for a more balanced market - with interest rates rising.
 But for now, we are still dealing with a low inventory market here in Santa Barbara.
 Timelines are very restricted, and you often only have a few days to write your “best” offer.
 You must mentally be prepared to act fast and still possibly lose out a few times, before securing your home.

 So flexibility with certain wish list items, that you thought you couldn't live without, is important.
 Getting pre-approved if you are getting a loan is non-negotiable.
 Additionally, I recommend using a local lender.
 By doing so, the seller and their agent will feel confident that the deal gets done with a reputable loan officer, who knows how to navigate local circumstances timely and efficiently.
 Make sure you have everything lined up in regards to your finances.
 And be prepared to accommodate the seller as much as possible.
-That could mean you might need to live in a rental in the interim, should the seller request a specific closing time frame.
+That could mean living in a rental in the interim, should the seller request a specific closing time frame.

 Make sure to eliminate any seller red flags, like having to sell your property first.
 This kind of contingency will not be acceptable in today’s market.
 If you are in the position that you need to sell your current home to buy your new one, there are several strategies we can discuss to make it a smooth transition for you.